Why Can't We Shake Religion?

 Yet the wheels keep turning, the holy wars continue, and our planet remains divided by fanatical factions hellbent on conversion.

-So why are we obsessed with our own versions of the truth?
+So why are we obsessed with our versions of the truth?

 Because our need for religion appears to intertwine with two basic human tendencies:

-- We form dominant hierarchies with divisive social cliques (organised religion)
+- We form dominant hierarchies with divisive social cliques (organized religion)

 - We haven't the faintest clue where we came from or where we're going: we fear the mystery (faith).